craftercms/docs/source/developers/draft.rst

      - Type
      - Default
      - Description
+   * - *
+     -
+     -
+     - See parameters for `the navigation macro <#navigation>`_ as they are the same.
-   * - TODO
+   * - currentDepth
+     - number
+     - 0
+     - The current level of depth that will get printed by this macro.
-     - TODO
+   * - navItem
-     - TODO
+     - object
-     - TODO
+     - {}
+     - The navItem object that will be used to print.

 breadcrumb